So are LED lights really that good for your aquarium plants?

 The fact is, different plants require different levels of light.
 And different LED fixtures will provide different levels of light.

-Then there are the several other factors that can impact your tank lighting, like tank size, biomass, and PAR…and all of a sudden, we’re back to complicated.
+Then several other factors can impact your tank lighting, like tank size, biomass, and PAR…and all of a sudden, we’re back to complicated.